-There has been a registered manager in post since 2014.
+This service has had a registered manager in post since 2018.

-The service is accredited by the United Kingdom Accreditation Service (UKAS) based on the Improving Quality in Physiological diagnostic Services (IQIPS) standards.
+This service is not yet accredited by the United Kingdom Accreditation Service (UKAS) based on the Improving Quality in Physiological diagnostic Services (IQIPS) standards.
+It is hoped that it will gain accreditation in 2020.